 Entry Numbers in the booklet are separated into two hunt categories, Deer and Elk.
 Please be aware of which entry you are applying for and ensure you list the appropriate entry number.

-Hunters who have been drawn will be notified no later than August 31.
+Hunters who have been drawn will be notiﬁed no later than August 31.
 Hunters will be able to see if they were drawn in their WILD Account under the Special Hunt Link.